lucky20511/Software-Development-Technology/nodejs/object-oriented-3-prototype.md

 In classic OOP, classes are defined, then when object instances are created all the properties and methods defined on the class are copied over to the instance.
 In JavaScript, they are not copied over — instead, a link is made between the object instance and its prototype \(its`__proto__`property, which is derived from the`prototype`property on the constructor\), and the properties and methods are found by walking up the chain of prototypes.

 **Note:**It's important to understand that there is a distinction between an object's prototype \(which is available via[`Object.getPrototypeOf(obj)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getPrototypeOf), or via the deprecated[`__proto__`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto)property\) and the`prototype`property on constructor functions.
 The former is the property on each instance, and the latter is the property on the constructor.
 That is,`Object.getPrototypeOf(new Foobar())`refers to the same object as`Foobar.prototype`.

 Let's look at an example to make this a bit clearer.

 ## Understanding prototype objects {#Understanding_prototype_objects}

 Let's go back to the example in which we finished writing our`Person()`constructor — load the example in your browser.
-If you don't still have it from working through the last article, use our[oojs-class-further-exercises.html](http://mdn.github.io/learning-area/javascript/oojs/introduction/oojs-class-further-exercises.html)example \(see also the[source code](https://github.com/mdn/learning-area/blob/master/javascript/oojs/introduction/oojs-class-further-exercises.html)\).
+If you don't still have it from working through the last article, use our[oojs-class-further-exercises.html](http://mdn.github.io/learning-area/javascript/oojs/introduction/oojs-class-further-exercises.html)example \(see also the [source code](https://github.com/mdn/learning-area/blob/master/javascript/oojs/introduction/oojs-class-further-exercises.html)\).

 In this example, we have defined a constructor function, like so:

 ```
 function Person(first, last, age, gender, interests) {

   // property and method definitions

 }
 ```